mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Functionalities

 \subsection{Estimating the signal-to-noise ratio}

 As we discuss in Section \ref{sec:method}, the SNR is a good proxy for a generalization of an effect size to non-linear outcome model.
+The SNR can be viewed as an estimate for the ratio between the variation in the outcome explained by the true predictors and the variation due to noise.
 To estimate the SNR of a data generating process and its bootstrap standard error (s.e.) , we can pass a predictors model and an outcome model to the following function: